 NSAC’s priority was to make sure that the new food safety measures worked for sustainable and organic farmers, and for consumers who wanted access to fresh, local food.
 Due to NSAC’s leadership and the actions of thousands of farmers and concerned consumers, the new food safety law that Congress passed and that President Obama signed – the Food Safety Modernization Act (FSMA) – included the following critical provisions:

 The Food and Drug Administration (FDA) is in the process of implementing FSMA and has finalized two rules in particular that will have significant impacts for sustainable farmers, on-farm food processors, and consumers who care about where their food comes from.
-NSAC has engaged significantly in the rulemaking process to ensure that the protections for sustainable agriculture and local food systems are reflected in the final rules.
+NSAC engaged significantly in the rulemaking process to ensure that the protections for sustainable agriculture and local food systems were reflected in the final rules.

 Together with our members and allies, we led a national effort that resulted in tens of thousands of comments on the proposed rules from farmers, food businesses, consumers, and the organizations that represent them.
 These comments led FDA to reconsider several of the most contentious aspects of the 2013 proposed rules and propose revised standards for public comment in 2014.
 These proposed rules — one of which sets new standards for produce farms, and another which adds new requirements to food facilities, including on-farm value-added processing — were both finalized in the fall of 2015, but there’s still work to do!
 NSAC will continue working to ensure that the rules are implemented in a manner that is reflective of congressional intent to support both food safety and sustainable food and farm systems.